ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 as possible for what comes in (preconditions are avoided where possible).
 In Elektra even null pointers are accepted for any argument.

-“Free everything you allocate” is a difficult topic in some cases.
+"Free everything you allocate" is a difficult topic in some cases.
 If Elektra cannot free space or other resources after every call, it provides a `close()` function.
 Everything will be freed.
 The tool **Valgrind** with **Memcheck** helps us locate problems.
 The